My email for promo is: music (a) oisinlunny (dot) com – thanks 🙂

 Thanks for considering me when sending music out.

-Please remember that I get sent a lot of music.
 I love the fact that I get sent music all the time, but because of the amount of tracks, releases, dubs, albums, EPs and music that I get sent, it can be difficult to organise, listen to and keep track of it all.

 To get your music heard by me in the best way, and for me to keep my sanity when receiving and organising music, I’ve put together some guidelines on what you should and shouldn’t do when sending me music.